Call Now!

 How to Deal with Questions from Insurance Companies

-Insurance companies handle claims all day long.
-They know accident victims are vulnerable – they may still be in shock from the accident, under the influence of pain medication, or unsure of their rights and what their claim may be worth.
+Auto insurance companies handle claims all day long.
+They know accident victims are vulnerable—they may still be in shock from their auto accident, under the influence of pain medication, or unsure of their rights and what their personal injury claim may be worth.

-Those are all reasons why insurance providers like to call injured victims soon after the accident.
-When they call, their adjusters may do one or more of the following:
+Those are all reasons why insurance providers like to call injured victims soon after a car accident.
+When they call, their insurance adjuster may do one or more of the following:

 • Offer a settlement, often far below the full value of your claim, which can only be properly calculated after treatment ends and the cost of lost wages and medical costs are factored in